Olfredos6/cdn-service/README.md

 # cdn-service

-A docker-based Node.js application that can be used as a CDN service.
+A docker-based Node.js application that can be used as a CDN service for local development.
 The application allows running a service to be used solely for serving static and media files.
 It is to be used as a content delivery server application.

 ## usage